What It's Really Like To Be A Climate Change Activist In Quarantine

 11 a.m. — For breakfast, I mix some granola and honey with cottage cheese.

 11:15 a.m. — I jump in the shower and blast my old throwback playlist — listening to Jason Derulo really gets my creative juices flowing.
-I throw on a sweatshirt and do my makeup to film a video about my vision for climate action for a compilation the UN75 is putting together for Earth Day.
+I throw on a sweatshirt and do my makeup to film a video about my vision for climate action for a compilation the United Nations Foundation is putting together for Earth Day.
 I carefully balance my phone on my bedroom windowsill to take advantage of the good lighting.
 These days, the only time I ever get ready is to record a Zoom call or give a virtual speech.

 1 p.m. — I start scheduling interviews and writing questions for a podcast I’m hosting with The New Fashion Initiative, a sustainable fashion nonprofit.
 I go through my list of participants, sending out individualized emails and calendar invites.
 I accidentally schedule a Zoom call for 1:30 a.m. on Friday instead of 1:30 p.m. and feel mortified when my interviewee jokingly points out my mistake.
 I’ve noticed a large uptick in podcast creation as climate activists have started adapting to life under quarantine.
 Since we can’t hold physical strikes or events, our alternative plans include virtual advocacy and education initiatives.